Skip to main content

 Two-Way Prepositions (Accusative or Dative) #

-Preposition Meaning Accusative Example (motion/direction) Dative Example (location/state)
+Preposition Meaning Hindi Accusative Example (motion/direction) Hindi Translation Dative Example (location/state) Hindi Translation

 • Dative is used to indicate the location or state of something.